Hot feet is a hot or burning feeling in the feet. This relatively common sensation often occurs at night and ranges from mild to severe.

 Also known as uremia, chronic kidney disease results from damage to the kidneys.
 The organs are no longer able to remove toxins from the body through the urine.
-Over time, toxic build-up can cause neuropathy.
+Over time, toxic build-up

 Having low levels of the thyroid hormone — a condition known as hypothyroidism — can lead to tingling, numbness, or pain in the feet, legs, arms, or hands.
 These sensations occur because having consistently low body levels of thyroid hormones leads to nerve damage.

 According to the Foundation for Peripheral Neuropathy, some AIDS medications — including certain nucleoside reverse transcriptase inhibitors (NRTIs) — also cause neuropathy.

 Another common cause of hot feet, excessive alcohol intake, can lead to nerve damage in the feet and other body parts, a condition known as alcoholic neuropathy.

 This nerve damage occurs because alcohol interferes with the body's ability to absorb and use certain nutrients that are vital for proper nerve function.
 It also happens because alcohol is

 Guillain-Barré syndrome (GBS)

 Guillain-Barré syndrome is caused when the immune system attacks the peripheral nervous system.
 Symptoms include varying degrees of numbness, tingling, and weakness in the legs and feet, and can involve the trunk and arms.